A Training-free Sub-quadratic Cost Transformer Model Serving Framework With Hierarchically Pruned Attention: Detailed Experimental Settings

 \textbf{Computation Resources.} We use two machines to run experiments and training.
 (1) 4090 Machine.
 We use this local development machine.
 Most of the micro-benchmark and kernel optimization is done with this machine.
 (2x RTX 4090 24GB, 128GB DDR5-3600, Ryzen 7950x), (2) A100 Machine.
 We use this AWS cloud node as the main computation horse.
 All training and most long context benchmarks are measured with this machine.
 We use different GPU architectures for kernel development because we could not get an H100 AWS node due to a lack of quota.
 Therefore, our kernel's CUDA hyper-parameters, such as the number of warps per program and block sizes, are not optimal in the A100 machine.
 To overcome these mismatches between the development machine and the computation horse, we used \texttt{triton.autotune} as much as possible.
 However, for the above reasons, the optimization of the GPU kernel may not be optimal for every GPU architecture.

 \textbf{Experiment Settings.} By default, for the HiP experiment, we use $b_q=32, b_k=2, k=512, l_d=3~\texttt{if}~\text{7B}~\texttt{else}~4, r_m=8$.
 For StreamingLLM, we use $\text{num\_sink}=4$.

 We show overall experiment settings, such as the number of GPUs and model IDs to which the experiment is introduced (e.g., the caption of the figure and table).
 To reference, we leave the huggingface model path in \cref{tab:hf_model_path}.
-We used 4-bit quantization from huggingface transformers during generation.
+We used an instruction model from the same provider for instruction following ability-required tasks such as passkey, LongBench, and RULER.

+\textbf{Experiment Details.} We measure every latency measures with a single NVIDIA RTX 4090, PCIe 4.0 x8, 128GB DDR5-5600, and Ryzen 7950x.
+The batch size is 32 for decoding and 1 for prefilling.
+The official implementation of HyperAttention is not available for decoding; therefore, we did not measure the decoding latency and decoding benchmark.

+For FlashAttention, we use \texttt{ flash\_attn==2.6.3} for every baseline that requires a FlashAttention backend, such as vLLM, SGlang, and HyperAttention.